SampleEnvironment/SECoP/protocol/issues/065 handling of coupled modules.rst

    needed for switching on and off control of individual input modules.

 ``"control_active"``:
-   A flag indicating whether a drivable or writable module module is currently active, i.e. its behaviour is depending on the target value or not.
+   A flag indicating whether a drivable or writable module is currently active, i.e. its behaviour is depending on the target value or not.
    For example a leaders module ``control_active`` parameter is false, when the controlled modules ``controlled_by`` parameter is set to ``self`` (or to an other module).